Culinary Arts and Hospitality

 PAS 114 Cake Decorating (4)(1,6)

 This course will explore building and embellishment techniques unique to special occasion cakes including celebration, sculpted, and wedding cakes.
 Students will have hands-on experience in planning, building, sculpting, coating, and embellishing celebration and multi-tiered cakes using buttercream, fondant, and gumpaste.
 This topic has many creative applications and additional skills can be applied if a student repeats the course.
-Proficiency Credit: Pass/No Credit: Not Available.
+Proficiency Credit: Not Available Pass/No Credit: Not Available.

 In-District Tuition/Fees: $640 (effective 2024/25 academic year)